Gabriella439/post-rfc/voice-feminization.md

 In particular, feminine speaking can use pitch in a very situational way;
 it's not like a feminine voice has just "one" pitch.
 On a "macro" scale, women might lower their pitch in professional settings and raise their pitch in more casual settings.
-One a "micro" scale, feminine pitch can vary wildly and repeatedly over the course of a single sentence as a tool for emphasis.
+On a "micro" scale, feminine pitch can vary wildly and repeatedly over the course of a single sentence as a tool for emphasis.